AndrewChiyz/Neural-Scene-Flow-Fields/READCODE.md

 - `grad_vars`: varible set, which contains the parameters need to be updated by computing gradient.
 - `optimizer`: optimizer, paramter and learning rate updating policy.

-**Note that, the `output_ch` denotes the output values, i.e. the number of output of the `MLP`, in this paper, the `output_ch` is set to 5, (R, G, B, alpha, v).
-Among them, (R, G, B) illustrate reflectance, alpha represents opacity, v denotes the is an unsupervised 3D blending weight field, that linearly blends the RGB alpha from static and dynamic scene representations along the ray.
+**Note that, the `output_ch` denotes the number of output of the `MLP`.
+In this NSFF paper, the `output_ch` is set to 5, (R, G, B, alpha, v).
+Among them, (R, G, B) illustrate reflectance, alpha represents opacity, v is "an unsupervised 3D blending weight field, that linearly blends the RGB alpha from static and dynamic scene representations along the ray."
 That is different with the vanilla NeRF model.**

 > But, how to define the dynamic and static regions under this network settings?
 Need to find out more in the training process, or the model just figure that out according to the different supervision and regularization terms in the loss function.